ApiGen/ApiGen/README.md

 ```--exclude <mask>```

 Directories and files matching this file mask will not be parsed.
-You can exclude for example tests from processing this way.
-This parameter is case sensitive and can be used multiple times.
+You can exclude for example tests from processing this way using array syntax (`[path1, path2]`).
+This parameter is case sensitive.

 ```--skip-doc-path <mask>```
 ```--skip-doc-prefix <value>```